 Children's song writer.
 Graduated from the prestigious Tokyo Music school in 1896.
 After becoming a music teacher, she created famous works like the children's song "Dove Poppo" with composer Rentaro Taki.
 There's a statue celebrating her achievement in front of JR Shingu Station.

-A novelist who organised the lecture, "Kumano University".
+A novelist who organised the annual lecture "Kumano University".
 He won the Akutagawa Prize (a prestigious literary award in Japan) in 1976 for his work "Cape", inspired by his vision of the world from Shingu's narrow streets.